 The Giant Schnauzer is a very active breed that needs near constant companionship.

 We’ve looked at the need for plenty of socialization and obedience training.
 But this breed may also benefit from another large dog to grow up with if you are unable to be around him all the time.

 Another dog will come in handy when exercising your Giant Schnauzer.
 This is because he will require lots of playtime in the yard, long walks, jogs, or hikes each and every day, and fun doggy games such as fetch and Frisbee to keep him occupied.

 Wonderfully, the Giant Schnauzer is incredibly smart and loyal.
 Plus, he is eager to please his family, making training him a breeze.

 Still, and as previously mentioned, he requires tons of socialization and obedience training.

-Giant Schnauzer Lifespan and Health Issues
+Giant Schnauzer Health and Care

-The giant schnauzer lifespan is quite long for a dog of such a large size.
+The Giant Schnauzer lifespan is quite long for a dog of such a large size.

 Because this breed is so active, he may require a higher calorie intake than many other breeds.